ProtoInfoMax: Prototypical Networks with Mutual Information Maximization for Out-of-Domain Detection: ProtoInfoMax

 \subsection{InfoMax Objective}

-We adopt the recently proposed Mutual Information Maximization (InfoMax) training objective for deep learning \cite{belghazi2018mutual,hjelm2019learning} as contrastive view of data drawn from ID and OOD distribution ($\mathcal{P}_{id}, \mathcal{P}_{ood}$).
-The idea is simple, we want to maximize MI estimates for samples drawn from ID distribution $\mathcal{P}_{id}$, while penalizing OOD samples with lower MI estimates.
+We adopt the recently proposed Mutual Information Maximization (InfoMax) training objective for deep learning \cite{belghazi2018mutual,hjelm2019learning} as a contrastive view of data drawn from ID and OOD distribution.
+The idea is simple: we want to maximize Mutual Information (MI) estimates for samples drawn from ID distribution $\mathcal{P}_{id}$, while penalizing OOD samples with lower MI estimates.

 Here, a multi-objective for simultaneously classifying ID sentences and detecting OOD sentences is formulated as a contrastive learning framework via an InfoMax objective.
 The model is enforced to learn binary reject function $\mathcal{L}$ that partitions the input space $\mathcal{X}$ with respect to $\mathcal{P}_{\textnormal{id}}$ and $\mathcal{P}_{\textnormal{ood}}$.
 Incorporating a binary reject function for regularizing Prototypical Networks in the current OOD detection problem can simplify the overall training mechanism.
-Namely, it can be approximated by a simple BCE-loss implementation of InfoMax objective \cite{hjelm2019learning,yeh-chen-2019-qainfomax}.

-InfoMax based on BCE-loss \footnote{For a theoretical justification on how binary cross-entropy (BCE) loss approximates Mutual Information (MI) between two random variables, including the alternatives, we refer reader to the prior works on investigating InfoMax objective for deep representation learning \cite{belghazi2018mutual,hjelm2019learning,48397,Lingpeng2020MutualInformation}.} for the current OOD detection problem is then formulated as the approximation of MI between ID prototype vectors and target queries $I(C^{id}, Q)$ via Jensen-Shannon divergence (JS).
+Namely, it can be approximated by a simple cross-entropy (BCE) loss implementation of InfoMax objective \cite{hjelm2019learning,yeh-chen-2019-qainfomax} \footnote{For a theoretical justification on how binary cross-entropy (BCE) loss approximates Mutual Information (MI) between two random variables, including the alternatives, we refer reader to the prior works on investigating InfoMax objective for deep representation learning \cite{belghazi2018mutual,hjelm2019learning,48397,Lingpeng2020MutualInformation}.}.
+In the current OOD detection problem, the loss is formulated as the approximation of MI between prototype vector of ID support set and target queries $I(C^{id}, Q)$: